Correct or change 1099s

-If you filed your 1099-MISC or 1099-NEC forms, and they have been accepted by the IRS, you may need to correct an error or filing on your 1099.
-If your form rejected, see Fix rejected 1099 forms.
+After you file your 1099-MISC or 1099-NEC forms, and they have been accepted by the IRS, if you need to correct an error or filing follow the below steps.
+If your form is rejected, see Fix rejected 1099 forms.

 Note: Not sure which payroll service you have?
 Here's how to find your payroll service. |